redsanket/spark/external/presto/guide/onboarding.rst

 to capturing it accurately.
 Since increasing the sampling comes at a cost to the performance, we do not plan to change this in the near future till we work on more performance fine tuning.

-To circumvent the problem of inaccurate metrics, our solution is to run experiments on a staging cluster with fixed size resource groups to better determine the resources needed by the project.
+To circumvent the problem of inaccurate metrics, our solution is to run experiments on the staging cluster of the same colo with fixed size resource groups to better determine the resources needed by the project.
 The Presto node specification is 384GB RAM and we run the process with 200GB heap size.
 Rest of the memory is utilized for Presto JVM non-heap memory (30-40GB), page cache, etc.
 Currently the minimum size we provision for a resource group is 10 nodes.